The Harvester gathers a collection of memory samples.

 Current amount of memory used for inter-process communication.
 Currently this reflects the memory used for Zircon channels, but in the future it may include memory for sockets and fifos.

-Memory that is in use but not tracked as kernel, user, ipc, etcetera.
+Memory that is in use but not tracked as kernel, user, ipc, and so on.